 Commercial success of any approved products will also depend in large part on the availability of coverage and adequate reimbursement from third-party payors, including government payors such as the Medicare and Medicaid programs and entry into managed care organizations, which may be affected by existing and future healthcare reform measures designed to reduce the cost of healthcare.
 Third-party payors could require us to conduct additional studies, including post-marketing studies related to the cost effectiveness of a product, to qualify for reimbursement, which could be costly and divert our resources.
-If government and other healthcare payors do not provide adequate coverage and reimbursement levels for any products derived from our product candidates once approved, whether due to healthcare reform legislation or otherwise, market acceptance and commercial success would be reduced.
+If government and other healthcare reform legislation or otherwise, market acceptance and commercial success would be reduced.

-In addition, if any of products derived from our product candidates are approved for marketing, we and/or our future partners, if any, will be subject to significant regulatory obligations regarding the submission of safety and other post-marketing information and reports for such product, and will need to continue to comply (or ensure that our third-party providers comply) with cGMP and current good clinical practices, or GCP, for any clinical trials that we or our future partners, if any, conduct post-approval.
+In addition, if any products derived from our product candidates are approved for marketing, we and/or our future partners, if any, will be subject to significant regulatory obligations regarding the submission of safety and other post-marketing information and reports for such product, and will need to continue to comply (or ensure that our third-party providers comply) with cGMP and current good clinical practices, or GCP, for any clinical trials that we or our future partners, if any, conduct post-approval.
 In addition, there is always the risk that we or a partner or regulatory authority might identify previously unknown problems with a product post-approval, such as adverse events of unanticipated severity or frequency.
-Compliance with these requirements is costly, and any such failure to comply or other issues with products derived from our product candidates identified post-approval could materially harm our business, financial condition and results of operations.
+Compliance with these requirements is costly, and any such failure to comply or other issues with products derived from our product candidates identified post-approval could materially harm our business, financial condition, and results of operations.